 The "big rig" look is a long-time Ram styling cue, and the 2500 and 3500 lineup carries on with the now-classic Dodge face that matches a prominent "gunsight" crossbar grille surrounded by bold brightwork (dark grey on the base ST) with squared-off fenders and wraparound headlamps.
 Additional shiny bits and chrome wheels are parts of higher trim levels, but no Ram truck includes a locking tailgate.
 There are two cargo-box lengths, of eight feet with the Regular Cab, six feet, three inches with the Mega Cab and either size for the Quad Cab.
 The rear doors on Quad and Mega Cab models swing open nearly 90 degrees to facilitate loading and unloading.

-Manufacturer’s Suggested Retail Prices (MSRP) for the Dodge Ram 2500 and 3500 trucks start at just under $30,000 for a 2500 ST Regular Cab with the HEMI V8 and run to around $47,000 for a "base" 3500 Mega Cab 4×4 Turbo Diesel.
-The Ram’s competitors in this arena, the similarly-priced Chevrolet Silverado 2500 HD and 3500 HD models and the Ford F-250 and F-350 Super Duty pickups, are projected to do somewhat better with respect to long-term residual values.
+Manufacturer's Suggested Retail Prices (MSRP) for the Dodge Ram 2500 trucks start at around $30,000 for a 2500 ST Regular Cab with the HEMI V8 and run to around $49,000 for a "base" 3500 Mega Cab 4x4 Turbo Diesel.
+The Ram's competitors in this arena, the similarly-priced Chevrolet Silverado 2500 HD and 3500 HD models and the Ford F-250 and F-350 Super Duty pickups, are projected to do somewhat better with respect to long-term residual values.
 However, the Ram does have some advantages of its own – notably the availability of the people-pampering Mega Cab and multiple best-in-class maximum tow ratings – that could figure into any purchase decision.
-Another plus in the Ram’s favor is that it comes with the longest powertrain warranty – original-owner unlimited time and mileage on the HEMI V8 and five-year/100,000-mile coverage on the Cummins Turbo Diesel.
+Another plus in the Ram's favor is that it comes with the longest powertrain warranty – original-owner unlimited time and mileage on the HEMI V8 and five-year/100,000-mile coverage on the Cummins Turbo Diesel.

 In addition to features that define specific trim levels, the Ram 2500 and 3500 offer an assortment of appeal-enhancing packages headed by the descriptively named Popular Equipment Group (ST/SLT), Navigation Convenience Group (SLT/Power Wagon/Laramie), Light Group (SXT/SLT) and Sport Appearance Group (SLT).
 Beyond the commercially-oriented Power Wagon, any SXT model can be equipped with the comprehensive TRX4 Off-Road package that includes skid plates, limited-slip differential, on and off-road tires, tow hooks and fog lamps.
 Stand-alone options include a bedliner, premium audio (with or without SIRIUS Satellite Radio), power sunroof, side air bags and electronic stability control (standard on Laramie) plus dedicated trailer towing upgrades.